ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_concepts/guide.en-ie.md

 #### Limits of the Enterprise File Storage offer:

-- A service has an allocated and dedicated size between 1 TiB and 58 TiB.
+- A service has an allocated and dedicated size between 1 TB and 58 TB.
-- The granularity of a service is 1 TiB
+- The granularity of a service is 1 TB
-- The number of volumes per service is limited to 10 volumes per TiB (e.g. 50 volumes for a 5TiB service)
+- The number of volumes per service is limited to 10 volumes per TB (e.g. 50 volumes for a 5TB service)

 #### Volume limits:

-- A volume can't exceed the size of 29 TiB minus the 5% reserved for snapshots (1.45TiB), i.e. 27.55 TiB.
+- A volume can't exceed the size of 29 TB minus the 5% reserved for snapshots (1.45TB), i.e. 27.55 TB.
-- The minimum volume size is 100 GiB
+- The minimum volume size is 100 GB
-    - Size granularity for a volume: 1 GiB
+    - Size granularity for a volume: 1 GB
-    - Maximum file size: 16 TiB
+    - Maximum file size: 16 TB

 #### Limits of snapshots: